 8. 2020 Hyundai Santa Cruz

-For starters, the all-new Santa Cruz will be a 4-door, 5-seat pickup built upon the next-generation Hyundai Tucson crossover’s platform.
+For starters, the all-new Santa Cruz will be a 4-door, 5-seat pickup built upon the next-generation Hyundai Santa Fe crossover’s platform.
 Moreover, most of the production ready model’s cues will also be taken from the company’s upcoming crossover design language.
 While the prospect of having a choice when it comes to properly small pickups is undeniably alluring, the question is – who will actually buy one?